Geography of Sweden: Climate

 Most of Sweden has a temperate climate, despite its northern latitude, with largely four distinct seasons and mild temperatures throughout the year.
 The winter in the far south is usually weak and is manifested only through some shorter periods with snow and sub-zero temperatures, autumn may well turn into spring there, without a distinct period of winter.
 The northern parts of the country have a subarctic climate while the central parts have a humid continental climate.
 The coastal south can be defined as having either a humid continental climate using the 0 °C isotherm, or an oceanic climate using the –3 °C isotherm.

-Due to the increased maritime moderation in the peninsular south, summer differences between the coastlines of the southernmost and northernmost regions are about 2 C-change in summer and 10 C-change in winter.
+Due to the increased maritime moderation in the peninsular south, temperature differences between the coastlines of the southernmost and northernmost regions are about 2 C-change in summer and 10 C-change in winter.
 This grows further when comparing areas in the northern interior where the winter difference in the far north is about 15 C-change throughout the country.
 The warmest summers usually happen in the Mälaren Valley around Stockholm due to the vast landmass shielding the middle east coast from Atlantic low-pressure systems in July compared to the south and west.
 Daytime highs in Sweden's municipal seats vary from 19 C to 24 C in July and -9 C to 3 C in January.
 The colder temperatures are influenced by the higher elevation in the northern interior.
 At sea level instead, the coldest average highs range from 21 C to -6 C. As a result of the mild summers, the arctic region of Norrbotten has some of the northernmost agriculture in the world.